Muhamed and Reuf Kadić: Muhamed Kadić

-Muhamed Kadić was born in 1906 in Mostar.
+Muhamed Kadić was born on 10 April 1906 in Mostar.
 He enrolled at the Faculty of Architecture in Prague in 1926, and a year later he was joined by his younger brother Reuf.
 In Prague, as young students, based on the achievements of cubism and neoplasticism, they strived to create a free and pure geometric architectural form.
 In addition, they were socially engaged, so that due to revolutionary agitation, Muhammad was expelled from Czechoslovakia in 1932, and at the same time he was forbidden to return to his homeland.
 With the change of political circumstances, the brothers returned to Sarajevo.
 He graduated in Prague only in 1939.

 He devoted most of his working life to the planning and construction of industrial and agricultural facilities.
 He published the book "Old farmhouses in Bosnia and Herzegovina" (Starinska seoska kuća u Bosni i Hercegovini, Sarajevo 1967).

 He won the ZAVNOBiH Award in 1982, the 6 April Award of the City of Sarajevo and the 27 July Award in 1978.
 He became a corresponding member of the Academy of Sciences and Arts of BiH in 1973, and a full member two years later.
+Kadić died on 26 May 1983 in Sarajevo at the age of 77.

 Reuf Kadić

-Born in 1908 in Sarajevo, Reuf Kadić began his studies in Prague in 1927, but, together with his brother, he often returned to Sarajevo, where he worked for architectural bureaus earning the money needed for schooling.
+Born on 25 May 1908 in Sarajevo, Reuf Kadić began his studies in Prague in 1927, but, together with his brother, he often returned to Sarajevo, where he worked for architectural bureaus earning the money needed for schooling.
 In 1930, the authorities confiscated his passport because of his liberal political ideas.

 During his studies he occasionally came to Sarajevo and worked in the construction company "Rad", and accumulated more than three years of such work until 1934.
 He worked on various construction sites and participated in the design of the city hospital in Brcko, municipal offices, apartments and buildings customs offices in Metković, the Deutz and Benau buildings and the Radulović house in Sarajevo, reinforced concrete bridges in Bihać, Tuzla and Mostar, and participated in a tender for the Belgrade Stock Exchange Palace project.

 After re-obtaining his passport, he returned to Prague where he completed his studies in 1934.
 In November 1935, he got employed at the Vakuf Directorate in Sarajevo, where he worked until 1942, designing and realizing over fifty projects.
 In the period 1951-74 he stopped working at the National Design Institute and began his pedagogical work at the Sarajevo Civil Engineering High School.

 In 1963, Reuf Kadić transferred from the Civil Engineering Technical High School to Energoinvest, to the Supervision and Investment Service, and in 1965 he became the director for capital construction of the Banja Luka Cellulose and Viscose Factory.
-After retiring in 1967 until his sudden death in 1974, he occasionally worked in architecture, mainly on the revision / review of architectural projects.
+From his retirement in 1967 until his sudden death in Šibenik on 6 August 1974 aged 66, he occasionally worked in architecture, mainly on the revision / review of architectural projects.